epfl-ada/ada-2022-project-adamantiumforgers/README.md

 ## Additional dataset

 In order to classify the different political orientations of the youtube users, we decided to use the media bias classification given by [Allsides][3].
 AllSides is an American company that assesses the political bias of prominent media outlets, categorized in five political orientation categories: Left, Lean Left, Center, Lean Right, Right.
 More info [here][5].
+The code used to extract the AllSides dataset is in the [allsides_scraping.py](./allsides_scraping/allsides_scraping.py) file.
+No notebook was produced since no output is required, only an export to csv.

 <img src="./pictures/media_bias_allsides.png" alt="media_bias" width="400"/>